TelegramBots/book/src/example-bot.md

 # Example

-In the quickstart guide, we got an access token and used [`getMe`] method to check our setup.
+On previous page, we got an access token and used [`getMe`] method to check our setup.
-It is time to make an _interactive_ bot that gets user's message and replies to that.
+Now, it is time to make an _interactive_ bot that gets user's messages and replies to them like in this screenshot:

 ![Example Image](docs/example-01.jpg)